 By Linda Reilly

 I’ve been writing the Cat Lady Mysteries since 2016.
 During that time and long before, I didn’t have my own feline companion.
 The sad truth was that health concerns in my household made owning a pet impossible.
-Writing the series allowed me to indulge my love of cats in a different way, but nothing takes the place of a furry face snugged against mine, or the soothing purr of a happy cat.
+Writing the series allowed me to indulge my love of cats in a different way, but nothing takes the place of a furry face snuggled against mine, or the soothing purr of a happy cat.

 Then last Spring, my husband fell and broke his hip.
-At first it appeared that he would have surgery, followed by rehab, and then return home.
+At first, it appeared that he would have surgery, followed by rehab, and then return home.
 Unfortunately, a bad infection set in—one that fought against being evicted.
-More surgeries were required, and eventually the hip worked its way out of the socket (my phrasing) and healed improperly.
+More surgeries were required, and eventually, the hip worked its way out of the socket (my phrasing) and healed improperly.
 This was partly because of my husband’s increasing memory issues—he refused to leave in place the apparatus designed to make his hip heal properly.
 More surgery would be risky.
 By early fall, it became clear that he most likely would never leave the rehab/nursing facility.

 It was months before I could accept this painful reality.
 It broke my heart to think that he would never again sit in his old blue chair, watching his favorite shows on TV or laughing at the squirrels frolicking outside in search of edible tidbits.
 During the holidays I made his room as cozy as possible, with seasonal decorations and his own Christmas tree.
 Many of the nurses and aides who care for him every day gradually became my friends.
 They appreciate my twice-daily visits and have accepted me as one of their own.